 Undergraduate research assistants are an integral part of the Learning to Talk Lab.
 We generally have several openings every semester for new undergraduate students to join the lab.

 Typically, students receive course credit for their work in our lab (usually 2 or 3 credits of HESP 499, which translates to 6 or 9 hours a week).
 Students may also volunteer their time in the lab (usually 6 to 9 hours a week).
-A very limited number of hourly paid positions are available over the summer.
 Preference will be given to students who can make at least a two-semester commitment to working in the lab.

-If you are interested in joining our research team as an undergraduate research assistant, please email your resume, unofficial transcript, and current schedule to our Lab Manager, Tatiana Thonesavanh, here.
+If you are interested in joining our research team as an undergraduate research assistant, please email your resume, unofficial transcript, and current schedule to Professor Jan Edwards here.